diviatrix/ts-cms/README.md

 ## Future Plans

-Key areas for future development and necessary improvements include:

 1.  **Security Hole Fix: Role Assignment**: Currently, users can self-assign roles in profile settings, **thats why you should not use this in production yet!**
     -   I need to move user-group assignments to a dedicated `user_groups` table (`user_id`, `[group_id, group_id, ... ]`) and rework a bit of logic.
     -   Optional: Implement permission scheme where groups are assigned specific permissions (e.g., `records.all`, `users.read.profile`).
 For example, an `admin` group would have `*` (full access), while an `editor` group could have `records.*` (full record management) and `users.read.profile` (read-only access to user profiles, excluding sensitive data).
 I just like how it work in Minecraft.
     - And probably it will help to simplify functions to check permissions, like `hasPermission(user, 'records.all')` and not groups, like it is now.
 Also, now some api return different data based on user group, like `getRecordsByAuthorId` returns all records for admin, but only published for other users.
 This could be simplified with permissions.

 2.  **Customization**: Develop simple theming system for the frontpage.
     -   Colors, google fonts, favicon, logo, footer, and menu links configurable, should be enough for start.
     -   Will try to make it as theme to be easily customizable with your own CSS and HTML.